-Introduction to Liberatory Coaching for BIPOC Program Officers (2 days)
+Introduction to Liberatory Coaching for BIPOC Program Officers and Foundation Staff (2 days)

 Virginia Mosqueda (Irvine Foundation), Gina Peralta (Heising-Simons Foundation), Vera deVera and Joanna Jackson (Weingart Foundation), and Marissa Tirona (Grantmakers Concerned with Immigrants and Refugees) join Coaching for Healing, Justice, and Liberation to invite you to a new offering of our Introduction to Liberatory Coaching (ILC) training for BIPOC program officers.